fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 "Since then, every human sacrifice, every violent destruction of a mortal mind --- in which particles of the Family's 'I' also reside --- unwittingly feeds Tartarus and the Fallen (for now everyone down there is Fallen: some for the first time, others for the second), feeding those who once tried to destroy us and now must make do with scraps..."

 "Cleaners," the Trickster muttered hoarsely.
 "So that's why the Family needed the Half-Man Cleaners.
-To exterminate the offspring of the Fallen, to whom human sacrifices are so often offered..."
+To exterminate the offspring of the Fallen, to whom human sacrifices are so often made..."

 "You're right.
 Only the Cleaners themselves know just this much --- that they exterminate monsters --- and that is enough."